dinesh1301/network-request-viewer/README.md

 - **Press the Volume Button Down twice** to Open the list of requests screen
 - **Click** on any of the requests to see the response
 - **Long Click** on any of the request to share the request ID of this particular request on Slack/Email etc.
+- **Click on Delete** option on top right corner of the screen to delete all of the requests.
+(Keep doing so frequently to avoid lag)

 ### Instruction For Developers